select2/select2/pages/06.dropdown/docs.md

 });
 ```

->>> Note that this option is only applicable to multi-select controls.
+Note that this option is only applicable to multi-select controls.

+>>> If the [`CloseOnSelect` decorator](/advanced/default-adapters/dropdown#closeonselect) is not used (or `closeOnSelect` is set to <code>false</code>), the dropdown will not automatically close when a result is selected.
+The dropdown will also never close if the <kbd>ctrl</kbd> key is held down when the result is selected.

 ## Dropdown placement

+>>>>> Attention [Harvest Chosen](https://harvesthq.github.io/chosen/) migrators!
+If you are migrating to Select2 from Chosen, this option will cause Select2 to position the dropdown in a similar way.

+By default, Select2 will attach the dropdown to the end of the body and will absolutely position it to appear above or below the selection container.

+Select2 will display the dropdown above the container if there is not enough space below the container, but there is enough space above it.

-The `dropdownParent` option allows you to pick an element for the dropdown to be appended to:
+The `dropdownParent` option allows you to pick an alternative element for the dropdown to be appended to:

 ```
 $('select').select2({